wpeka/wplegalpages/readme.txt

 1. Upload the `wplegalpages` folder to the `/wp-content/plugins/` directory.
 1. Activate the WP Legal Pages plugin through the 'Plugins' menu in WordPress.
-1. WP Legal Pages menu will appear in left hand side.
-Click on it & get started to use.
+1. WP Legal Pages menu will appear on the left hand side.
+Click on it & get started to use it.
 1. Click on the 'WP Legal Pages' admin menu to get started.

 == Screenshots ==